dathinaios/spacemacs-supercollider/README.md

 Q: Why can I not see the quarks that I have enabled from `SuperCollider.app`?

-A: The layer is using a separate config file named `spacemacs_conf.yaml`.
+A: The layer is using a separate config file named `spacemacs_conf.yaml` at `~/Library/Application Support/SuperCollider`.
 The quarks are independant from `SuperCollider.app`.
 Just run `Quarks.gui` and enable the ones you need.

 Q: I accidentally disabled the `sc-emacs` classes from `Quarks.gui` and nothing works.
 What should I do?

 A: You have two options: 1) While on an SC document type `,!`.
 It will ask if you are sure because reseting the conf file will unlink the installed `Quarks`.
 You can simply run `Quarks.gui` and re-enable the ones you want.
-2) You can manually add the line `- "~/.emacs.d/private/supercollider/sc-emacs"` under `includedPaths:`.
+2) You can manually add the line `- "~/.emacs.d/private/supercollider/sc-emacs"` under `includedPaths:` in `spacemacs_conf.yaml`.

 Q: How do I stop the workspace showing up on startup?